A unified-description of curvature, torsion, and non-metricity of the metric-affine geometry with the M\"{o}bius representation: Conclusions

-As mentioned in Section~\ref{01}, whether or not the condition of vanishing non-metricity demands gauge conditions in the internal space, and, if it is the case, unveiling such conditions should be investigated.
-One such case was to choose a flat internal space.
+As mentioned in Sec.~\ref{01}, the condition of vanishing non-metricity demands a gauge condition in the internal space, and, if it is the case, unveiling such conditions should be investigated.
+One such case was to choose the trivial gauge.
+Other possibilities to realize this situation will appear in a sequel paper.
 Furthermore, in the cases of geometries obtained by alternating the gauge group from the metric-affine group to other groups, the emergence of new geometric quantities would imply that curvature, torsion, and non-metriciy 2-forms would need some additional gauge conditions for vanishing.
-Or, some of these quantities might describe physical phenomena; the (anti-)de Sitter geometry was such a case.
-To unveil these conditions in detail or the possibilities for contributing to describing physical phenomena would play a crucial role in constructing physically valid theories of gravity.
-After completing these investigations, the action functionals in the use of these quantities should be composed, and the Hamiltonian analysis should also be performed~\cite{Dirac:1950pj,Dirac:1958sc,Dirac:1958sq,Anderson:1951,Bergmann:1949a,Bergmann:1949b,Bergmann:1950}.
+Or, some of these quantities might describe physical phenomena.
+The (anti-)de Sitter geometry was such a case.
+To unveil these conditions in detail or the possibilities for describing physical phenomena would play a crucial role in constructing physically valid theories of gravity.
+After completing these investigations, the action functionals in terms of these quantities should be composed, and the Dirac-Bergmann analysis should also be performed~\cite{Dirac:1950pj,Dirac:1958sc,Dirac:1958sq,Anderson:1951,Bergmann:1949a,Bergmann:1949b,Bergmann:1950}.
 In particular, the latter analysis is important to unveil the number of possible propagating degrees of freedom, the existence of (Ostrogradski's) ghost degrees of freedom~\cite{Ostrogradsky:1850fid,Woodard:2015zca}, and the Dirac structure: the existence of constraints and those classifications into first- and second-class, and that of gauge symmetries.
 These quests are left for future works.

-As shown throughout the current paper, the fertility of the gauge theories of gravity should be ascribed to the structure of the internal space.
-Just scrutinizing curvature, torsion, and non-metricity themselves on the tangent bundle, which is the standard formalism in the present days, may be oversimplified.
-The fertility should be revived now.